Danxx26hub/scale22xnotes/README.md

 * LLM a subset of Genarative AI
-   a.
-Generates something new.
+   1. Generates something new.
-   b.
-LLM's are text based and deal with words / languages
+   2. LLM's are text based and deal with words / languages
-   c.
-Are Probablistic. based on probability (Anticipates what you are going to say next)
+   3. Are Probablistic. based on probability (Anticipates what you are going to say next)

 * Privacy & Security

-   a.
-No Data leaves your machine / network.
+   1. No Data leaves your machine / network.
-   b.
-Sensitive data / info stays under your control
+   2. Sensitive data / info stays under your control
-   c.
-Every LLM is vulnerable to Jailbreaking & prompt injection.
+   3. Every LLM is vulnerable to Jailbreaking & prompt injection.
-   d.
-Model Bias and poisining.
+   4. Model Bias and poisining.